apache/nuttx/configs/makerlisp/README.txt

      The available board-specific configurations are  summarized in the following paragraphs.

+     When the build completes successfully, you will find this files in the top level nuttx directory:

+     a. nuttx.hex - A loadable file in Intel HEX format
+     b. nuttx.lod - A loadable file in ZDS-II binary format
+     c. nuttx.map - A linker map file

+  3. ZDS-II make be used to write the nuttx.lod file to FLASH.
+General
+     instructions:

+     a.
+Start ZDS-II
+     b.
+Open the project, for example, nsh/nsh.zdsproj
+     c.
+Select Debug->Connect To Target
+     d.
+Select Debug->Download code

+     There are projects for the ZiLOG Smart Flash Programmer as well but these are not functional as of this writing.

-  3. This configuration uses the mconf-based configuration tool.
+  4. This configuration uses the mconf-based configuration tool.
 To change this configurations using that tool, you should:

      a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt